 Special guardianship orders (SGOs) and the concept of appointing a person wishing to care for a child long-term as a ‘special guardian’ with a more robust and secure legal basis, introduced by the Adoption and Children Act 2002, was undoubtedly a positive development.
 Their introduction gives families, prospective carers and local authorities a valuable option when considering alternative long-term care options for a child who cannot remain with their birth parents for whatever reason; providing greater security than long-term fostering but without the absolute legal severance from the birth family that comes with an adoption order.

-Last summer, 10 years after their introduction, the Department for Education launched a review of SGOs, to consider their use; to identify the circumstances in which they have been a positive solution for a child and those where their use has resulted in a poor outcome and whether, in these cases, lessons can be learnt.
+Last summer, 10 years after their introduction, the Department for Education launched a review of SGOs, to consider their use; to identify the circumstances in which they have been a positive solution for a child and those where their use has resulted in a poor outcome and whether, in these cases, lessons can be learned.

 This review was certainly needed; the use of SGOs has risen considerably in recent years and it is safe to say, the scope of their use and remit of prospective special guardians has far surpassed that envisaged at the time of their introduction.